yuchild/Public_Education_In_3_Dashboards/README.md

 |Texas|TAKS|[Link](https://en.wikipedia.org/wiki/State_of_Texas_Assessments_of_Academic_Readiness)|
 |New York|Regents|[Link](https://en.wikipedia.org/wiki/Regents_Examinations)|

 So it seems states with exit exams for graduation perfrom better on the NAEP, no suprise there.
 However, is there a deeper connection with funding?
-Explore this Tableau dashboard on [Enrollment and Student Demographics](https://public.tableau.com/profile/david2973#!/vizhome/StudentDemographicsbyState/EnrollmentandStudentDemographics?publish=yes)
+Explore this Tableau dashboard on [Tableau Dashboard 3: Enrollment and Student Demographics](https://public.tableau.com/profile/david2973#!/vizhome/StudentDemographicsbyState/EnrollmentandStudentDemographics?publish=yes)